wothers/items_from_text/README.md

 Optional for non tool items: "isHandheld" field (true or false) - is the item held like a stick or tool.

+Optional for all items: "isFireproof" field (true or false) - is the item immune to burning in fire or lava.

 ## Basic Items:

 ```